 Review and Protect Your Credit Report

 You can get a free credit report from each of the three major credit bureaus once a year.
 This link, annualcreditreport.com, is the official place to get your free credit reports, though you can also access them through websites like CreditKarma and CreditSesame.
 (I’m not recommending either one, as I haven’t used them enough to review them properly.)
-One good strategy is to check one bureau every three months, so that you’re constantly monitoring the situation.
+One good strategy is to check one bureau every four months, so that you’re constantly monitoring the situation.

-You can also use the credit score services offered with most major credit cards.
+You can also use the credit score services offered by most major credit cards.
 USAA, Navy Federal Credit Union, and PenFed Credit Union are among the many credit card issuers who offer free credit scores with your online access.
 Each one may use a different scoring system, so you aren’t necessarily looking at the exact number, but rather making sure it stays consistent.
 If your score suddenly drops, and you don’t know why, then it is definitely time to investigate.

 If you find errors on your credit report, contact the reporting agency and dispute the errors.
 Sometimes, this is quick and simple; other times, it can be a long, drawn-out battle.
 Either way, you need your report to be accurate.

 One way to prevent errors and identity theft is to freeze your credit.
 Effective 21 September 2018, freezing and unfreezing your credit will be free for everyone, all the time, regardless of where you live.
 Even better, within 1 year, all credit agencies must offer free electronic credit monitoring for all active duty service members.